aurovrata/hybrid-html-dropdown/examples.markdown

 **Note**
 - `new HybridDropdown(el,{treeView:true})` enables selection of whole branches when the parent option is selected.
 - treeView also indicates a parent is partially selected when not all options in the branch are selected.
+- partially selected parent options are not submitted.
 - treeView automatically activates multiple selection, and if limitSelection is not set then it is automatically set to `-1`, unlimited.
+- treeView options' values are constructed by concatenating them with their parent value, this allows submitted treeView fields to preserve their branch selection.

 ## Hybrid Dropdown with multiple limited selections